-With its central themes are atonement and repentance, Jewish people the world over, observe this holy day with a 25-hour period of fasting and prayer, which requires both self-discipline and a strong mind!
+With its central themes of atonement and repentance, Jewish people the world over, observe this holy day with a 25-hour period of fasting and prayer, which requires both self-discipline and a strong mind!

 Lao Tzu said, “Life is a series of natural and spontaneous changes.
 Don’t resist them; that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like.”
 Sound advice for any age.
 And to live this advice, is to live the life of a Sage.

 I am living the life of a human striving to live the life advised by the Sage.
 It isn’t so easy for me to let things flow.
 Instead I make plans.
 All too often I make plans for my day ahead just to be thwarted by the unexpected.
 No matter how precisely I control my life, things happen.
 Mail isn’t delivered.
 Traffic makes me late.
 The line at the bank takes three times longer than I’d expected it would.
 My dog is sick and must go to the vet.
 I receive a call that someone close to me has died.
 The list goes on.
 Life happens and pushes my plans off the tracks.
 I think most of us experience life like this.
 Most of us make plans because making plans helps us to navigate the unknown.
 Making plans is easier than letting things flow.
 That’s because by nature, humans believe that if we let things flow we are even more likely to be thrown off the tracks, or even worse, killed.